Exchequer and Audit Departments Act 1866

 The Exchequer and Audit Departments Act 1866 (29 & 30 Vict. c.
-39) is the Act of the Parliament of the United Kingdom under which most of the revenue from taxation, and all other money payable to the Exchequer, must be paid into the Consolidated Fund.
+39) is the act of the Parliament of the United Kingdom under which most of the revenue from taxation, and all other money payable to the Exchequer, must be paid into the Consolidated Fund.

 The act "established a cycle of accountability for public funds": Public spending was authorised by the House of Commons while the public fund was controlled by the Comptroller and Auditor General who was also responsible for auditing the financial accounts produced by each government department.
 The Committee of Public Accounts, which had been established in 1861 by William Gladstone, was appointed to oversee the work of the Comptroller.

+Provisions

 Comptroller and Auditor General

 The act combined the functions of two historical job functions: